dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Luhn mod N algorithm
 The Luhn mod N algorithm is an extension to the Luhn algorithm (also known as mod 10 algorithm) that allows it to work with sequences of non-numeric characters
 8 KB (919 words) - 23:36, 2 April 2019

-Empirical algorithmics
-science, empirical algorithmics (or experimental algorithmics) is the practice of using empirical methods to study the behavior of algorithms.
-The practice
-13 KB (1,194 words) - 19:43, 9 February 2019

 Trapdoor function (redirect from Trapdoor algorithm) mechanism that is added to a cryptographic algorithm (e.g., a key pair generation algorithm, digital signing algorithm, etc.) or operating system, for example